 The minor requires 18 credit hours and can fit alongside a major in any field, whether in the three-year or the four-year Bachelor of Arts.
 The student is given the opportunity to gain a broad understanding of Sociology through the required introductory courses, and then may explore a variety of topics, according to their interest.
 A student can gain valuable secondary competencies, applicable in almost any vocation, but especially relevant alongside a major in Communications, Business, International Development Studies, or Peace & Conflict Transformation Studies.
 Careers where these skills may be applied include areas such as social welfare, criminal justice, government, research, industrial relations, and administration.

-SOCI-3950/3 Topics in Sociology: The content of this course will vary from year to year, depending on the needs of students and the interests and availability of instructors.
-Prerequisite: 30 credit hours of university-level study, including SOCI-1020/3.
+SOCI-3950 Topics in Sociology: (3.0 credit hours) The content of this course will vary from year to year, depending on the needs of students and the interests and availability of instructors.
+Prerequisite: 30 credit hours of university-level study, including SOCI-1110.

 PSYC/SOCI-4030 Qualitative Inquiry in the Social Sciences: (3.0 credit hours) Examination of principles and procedures for conducting qualitative research in the social sciences.
 Topics include: the assumptions that inform qualitative research designs; procedures for gathering meaningful data through interviews, observation, and textual archives; the analysis of such data; and ethical issues pertaining to the research endeavour.
 Prerequisite: 60 credit hours of university-level studies, including 12 credit hours in social sciences.